proflamyt/300days-of-hacking/Topic31/UrchinSec/README.md

 ```

-Going through the python file, we can see how the rsa key pair was generated
+Examining the Python file, our attention can be directed towards the process of generating the RSA key pair.

-The vulnerable function

 ```python
 def g_rsa_pair(bit_length):